WilhelmWillie/lavalab-react-workshop-f20/README.md

 Feel free to replace `demo` with a folder name of your choosing. `npx` is a tool provided by Node & npm that lets you run packages without needing to install packages globally.
 This is useful for CLI tools like `create-react-app`.
 Installing will take a second so just give it a second to generate and install.

-Next, you'll need to install `yarn`, another package manager that is built and used by Facebook (npm and yarn are very similar, you can read more about theme [here](https://stackshare.io/stackups/npm-vs-yarn)).
+Next, you'll need to install `yarn`, another package manager that is built and used by Facebook (npm and yarn are very similar, you can read more about them [here](https://stackshare.io/stackups/npm-vs-yarn)).
 To do so, run `npm install -g yarn`.

 Once yarn is installed, navigate into your project and start the React app by running